 The ASCOB range runs from pale cream/silver/buff to deeper shades of brown, red, golden and sable.

-A small amount of white is sometimes found on the chest, and lighter shades of the colour may be seen 'peppered' through the topcoat and feathers.
+A small amount of white is sometimes found on the chest, and lighter shades may be peppered through the topcoat and feathers.

 I hope you now have a better idea of the beautiful coat colours of the Cocker Spaniel to help you decide which colour you like the best.

 Personally, I don't care.
-I love them all; however, if the opportunity arose, I would plump for a blue roan or another golden Cocker Spaniel, but it's a tough choice!
+I love all the coat colours of the Cocker Spaniel.
+However, if the opportunity arose, I would plump for a blue roan, an orange roan or another golden Cocker Spaniel, but it's a tough choice!

 You can learn more about Cocker Spaniel coat colours here.